Back to Colorado

 Plain English Breakdown

-This bill updates Colorado law to clarify which property is covered by the 'Uniform Community Property Disposition at Death Act' when a community property spouse dies.
+This act clarifies which property owned by a community property spouse is covered under the 'Uniform Community Property Disposition at Death Act'.

 What This Bill Does